It seems that the confusion many people place between niche sites and authority sites can be characterized as whether they want to go big or small.

 An Optimal Image Size For Your Site

 The best way to find an optimal image for your site is to look at the themes live demo.
-Head over to the demo and look at the examples they have on their blog.
+Head over to their site and look at the examples they have on their blog.

 Most of the time you'll get different variations of blog posts.
 Select the blog post format that you'll use most of the time, like a “full-width post”, and right click to open the image in another tab.
 Then inspect the image to see the dimensions of that picture.